cse412-21w/project-demo/README.md

 # Final Project Demo
+## Team Members
+Place your team member names here.
+### Contribution Statements
+Add individual contribution statements here.
+## Project Proposal Abstract
+This is the space for you to add a description for your project.

 ## Getting Started

 This repo is set up to use the [Parcel](https://parceljs.org/) bundler.
 If you don't like the way we've set things up, feel free to change it however you like!
+You are welcome to add, delete, rename, and replace any files contained here.
+You may also style and organize your final webpage however you would like.

 The only restriction is that __your final HTML/CSS/JS output must be stored in the "docs" folder__ so that GitHub knows how to serve it as a static site.